Adding Sparse Fieldset Support to OpenAPI Specs

-# Expect 400 if spec lacks fields[] definition
+# Reproduces a 400 when the spec lacks a fields[] declaration

 npx tsc --noEmit src/client/generated/types.ts